Programacion-multinucleo-2018/assignment-4-histogram-equalization-IvanAram/README.md

 The programs have to do the following:

 1. Using Opencv, load and image and convert it to grayscale.
-2. Calculate de histogram of the image.
+2. Calculate the histogram of the image.
 3. Calculate the normalized sum of the histogram.
 4. Create an output image based on the normalized histogram.
 5. Display both the input and output images.